datacraft-dsc/starfish-java/README.md

 # Oceanprotocolclient API

-This project is an application for connecting to ocean protocol using Java, Spring Boot.
+Oceanprotocolclient API used for connecting to ocean protocol using Java, Spring Boot.

 Getting Started